replicatedhq/help-center/content/guides/ship-with-docker-swarm/create-swarm-app.md

     image: redis:3.2-alpine
 ```

 This is a minimal example that will create a Redis service with the `redis:3.2-alpine` image.
-On a computer with Docker running, we can start this by running: `docker-compose -f compose.yaml up`.
+On a computer with Docker running, we can start this by running: `docker-compose up`.

 After running this, you'll have a Redis service running in the foreground.
 Type `ctrl-C` into the terminal to exit.
 This is a great example, but runs locally in Docker (as opposed to Docker Swarm), and is a single instance in the foreground.
 To move this into something ready for production, let's launch it as a Docker Swarm Service.